Services and Dependency Injection

 Passing the config factory to our service

-As shown above, arguments use the arguments key, which can have an array of services, each preceeded by an @ symbol.
+As shown above, arguments use the arguments key, which can have an array of services, each preceded by an @ symbol.
 Other values which are not services can also be passed.
 In the module.services.yml file below, we pass the config.factory service.
 You can find it in the core.services.yml file where you can see it maps to the Drupal\Core\Config\ConfigFactory class.

 It looks like this in the core.services.yml: